DavidCr99/HW7/README.md

-Created a Pyhton script to interact with Twitter APIs, to run sentoment analysis, and plot the results.
+Created a Pyhton script to interact with Twitter APIs, to run sentiment analysis, and plot the results.